yberrada/mongo-movies/README.md

 });
 ```

 You're now ready to test your search functionality.
 If you have configured the search index properly, the UI search bar should output relevant result.
-Try searching for **ghstbuters**, this should return the movie **Ghostbusters**
+Try searching for **apoclpse**, this should return the movie **[REC] 4: Apocalypse**

 # Exercise 7: Add Data Capture
 This is the last exercise of the workshop.
 At this point, we want to keep track of every user that adds a movie to our database.
 For that, we can create an Atlas function and configure a trigger to create a document for each user that has added/inserted a new movie to our database.